Ronny & the Daytonas

-Ronny & the Daytonas were an American surf rock group, whose members included John "Bucky" Wilkin (aka Ronny Dayton) (songwriting, guitar, vocals), Paul Jensen (vocals, guitar), Thomas Ramey (bass, guitar), Lynn Williams (drums), and Lee Kraft (guitar), with contributions from others such as Larry Butler (organ), Ronny Clark (studio guitarist), and Buzz Cason.
+Ronny & the Daytonas were an American surf rock group, whose members included John "Bucky" Wilkin (or Ronny Dayton - songwriting, guitar, vocals), Paul Jensen (vocals, guitar), Thomas Ramey (bass, guitar), Lynn Williams (drums), and Lee Kraft (guitar), with contributions from others such as Larry Butler (organ), Ronny Clark (studio guitarist), and Buzz Cason.

 History

-The group was formed in Nashville, Tennessee, in 1964 when Bill Justis (best known for his hit "Raunchy") became their manager and formed Buckhorn Music with the help of Wilkin's mother, Marijohn Wilkin, a country music writer.
-Signed to Mala Records, a sublabel of Bell Records, their primary contribution to popular music was in injecting country-sounds into the burgeoning surfrock scene.
-Their 1964 debut single "G.T.O." reached No. 4 on the Billboard Pop Singles chart.
-It sold over one million copies, and was awarded a gold disc.
+The group was formed in Nashville, Tennessee, in 1964, when Bill Justis (best known for his hit "Raunchy") became their manager and formed Buckhorn Music with the help of Wilkin's mother, Marijohn Wilkin, a country music writer.
+Signed to Mala Records, a sublabel of Bell Records, their primary contribution to popular music was in injecting country sounds into the burgeoning surf rock scene.
+Their 1964 debut single "GTO" reached number four on the Billboard Pop Singles chart.
+It sold over one million copies and was awarded a gold disc.

-A subsequent single, "Bucket T" reached No. 54 on the Billboard chart that same year.
+A subsequent single, "Bucket T", reached number 54 on the Billboard chart that same year.

-After an album and tour in 1964, Ronny & The Daytonas had another hit in 1965 with a ballad, "Sandy", and an album that reflected a similar country-inflected surfer sound.
-In 1966 Ronny and The Daytonas switched to RCA Records and released a romantic ballad called "Diane, Diane" and the upbeat "All American Girl", both of which had some success on the charts.
+After an album and tour in 1964, Ronny and the Daytonas had another hit in 1965 with a ballad, "Sandy", and an album that reflected a similar country-inflected surfer sound.
+In 1966, Ronny and the Daytonas switched to RCA Records and released a romantic ballad called "Diane, Diane" and the upbeat "All American Girl", both of which had some success on the charts.
 The band toured for a short time after this before disbanding.

 In 1965, Buzz Cason and John "Bucky" Wilkin recorded the single "Bay City" / "Tiger A-Go-Go" as Buzz and Bucky.
-The single did not enter the Billboard Hot 100, but peaked at No. 7 on the Bubbling Under Hot 100 Singles chart.
+The single did not enter the Billboard Hot 100, but peaked at number seven on the Bubbling Under Hot 100 singles chart.

-The mid-1980s saw some interest in re-uniting various band members for a few engagements.
-The last known appearances of The Daytonas were at a concert in upstate New York on July 4, 1995, at the Woodward Dream Cruise in Michigan in 2000 and 2002, and at The Baby Boomer Legends concert at "The Factory" in Franklin, Tennessee, on April 24, 2015.
+The mid-1980s had some reunions of various band members for a few engagements.
+The last known appearances of the Daytonas were at a concert in upstate New York on July 4, 1995, at the Woodward Dream Cruise in Michigan in 2000 and 2002, and at the Baby Boomer Legends concert at "The Factory" in Franklin, Tennessee, on April 24, 2015.

-As of 2004, Buck Wilkin Music publishing was licensing Ronny & The Daytonas songs for the U.S. and Canada, and occasionally published their music on 180 gram vinyl media in limited production runs.
+As of 2004, Buck Wilkin Music publishing was licensing Ronny and the Daytonas songs for the U.S. and Canada, and occasionally published their music on 180 gram vinyl media in limited production runs.